eddmann/eddmann.github.io/content/posts/2026/2026-01-23-weeknotes-from-mcp-to-skills-buns-phpx-and-personal-software/index.md

 From idea to deployed took about 20 minutes - idea, implementation, polish, deployment.
 I built it for my council, then added a couple of others.
 One of them needed Puppeteer for scraping, which was an interesting [Cloudflare feature](https://developers.cloudflare.com/browser-rendering/puppeteer/) to get to exercise.
+Between that, [D1](https://developers.cloudflare.com/d1/) for SQLite, and [KV](https://developers.cloudflare.com/kv/) for caching - the ecosystem makes these small projects trivial to spin up.
 Now family and friends can subscribe to the iCal feed and we all get reminders.

 Part of why this was so fast is that I'm working "on-distribution" - React, TypeScript, common web patterns.